davelopez/galaxy-workflows-vscode/docs/CONTRIBUTING.md

 Run the `Launch Extension` configuration from the `Run and Debug` action bar (or press F5).

+If you want to debug the _Workflow Language Server_, select and run the `Attach to Server` configuration when the extension is already running.

 ### Test the extension on [vscode.dev](https://vscode.dev/)

 After you get your extension working locally, follow the [instructions here](https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension-in-on-vscode.dev) to try it in _Web_ mode.